bsantosh909/croyale/README.md

 ## Installation
 **Node.js 8.0.0 or newer is required**

-Installing: `npm install croyale`
+Installing: `npm install croyale` <br><br>
-If you are rather interested in installing the development version of this wrapper then Install it with: `npm install TheLearneer/croyale`
+If you are interested in installing the development version of this wrapper instead, then install it with: `npm install TheLearneer/croyale`

 ## Example usage
 ```js